-Humans thrive on empathy,91 and empathy is becoming central to chronic disease management and health care delivery.92 Clinical empathy is an intellectual understanding of the emotions of others and part of patient-centered communication93 to understand individual, cultural, environmental, and social factors, such as social determinants of health (SDOH).
+Humans thrive on empathy,91 and empathy is becoming central to chronic disease management and health care delivery.92 Clinical empathy is an intellectual understanding of the emotions of others and part of patient-centred communication93 to understand individual, cultural, environmental and social factors, such as social determinants of health (SDOH).

-Empathizing with patients94 and genuinely caring for their experience and well-being builds trust.95 According to Deloitte’s 2020 Survey of US Health Care consumers, a trusted clinician relationship remains paramount.96 Patients who trust their clinicians are more likely to be honest, less defensive, and follow treatment plans for lifestyle changes.97
+Empathising with patients94 and genuinely caring for their experience and well-being builds trust.95 According to Deloitte’s 2020 Survey of US Health Care consumers, a trusted clinician relationship remains paramount.96 Patients who trust their clinicians are more likely to be honest, less defensive and follow treatment plans for lifestyle changes.97

 —Summer Knight MD, MBA, managing director, Deloitte